Aneke-Elvis/GitHubCloneProject/README.md

-README file the objective of this task.
+README file the object of this task.
 Modification in feature-greeting branch.